Body Condition Scoring

-Assessing your herd's body condition profile provides a standardised measure of your cows' body energy (and protein) reserves at critical times during their lactation cycle, and tells you a lot about your herds':
+Assessing a herd's body condition profile provides a standardised measure of the cows' body energy and protein reserves at critical times during their lactation cycle.
+A body condition profile gives an indication of a herd's:

 Effective management of body condition and nutrition improves herd reproductive performance, milk production and enhances cow health and welfare.